-These worries and respective criticism look legitimate and valid—there are problems with the Web Content Accessibility Guidelines (hopefully being addressed by the WCAG Working Group, alternatively addressed by the WCAG Samurai), there’s demand for an update to HTML (formerly addressed by the WHATWG, currently addressed by the new HTML Working Group, orchestrated by the W3C), and finally, there appears to be need for the sustained development of the CSS standard.
+These worries and the respective criticism look valid and legitimate—there are problems with the Web Content Accessibility Guidelines (hopefully being addressed by the WCAG Working Group, alternatively addressed by the WCAG Samurai), there’s demand for an update to HTML (formerly addressed by the WHATWG, currently addressed by the new HTML Working Group), and there appears to be need for a more sustained development of the CSS standard.

-Let’s all try to contribute to the necessary improvements, yet we’ll probably benefit from a break soon after the release of WCAG 2.0, HTML 5, and CSS 3.
+Let’s all contribute to the needed improvements, yet we’ll probably benefit from a break soon after the release of WCAG 2.0, HTML 5, and CSS 3.

 Why?
-By then (2010?), there will be need for a look backwards and a thorough revision of these standards, mainly meaning additional quality assurance (unfortunately, the W3C process doesn’t even allow to fix typos once a spec is stable) and, above all, time for implementors.
-For years we’ve all been in a hurry to update and extend standards that we don’t seem to notice that our complaints about missing or false implementations might be caused by exactly that rush.
-(Current problems and criticism might make this sound ironic, but it’s not.)
+By then (2010?), there will be need for a look back and a thorough revision of these standards, mainly for quality control (unfortunately, the W3C process doesn’t even allow to fix typos once a spec is stable) and implementation.
+For years we’ve been in such a hurry to update and extend standards that we don’t seem to notice that our complaints about missing or wrong implementations might be caused by exactly that rush.
+(Current problems and criticism may make this sound ironic, but it’s not.)

-Sure, there’s a particularly strong need to fix certain spec parts, but we’ll benefit from a time where we explicitly want just two things: QA and rest.
-A “spec freeze” would also allow us to focus more on learning and teaching standards.
+Sure, there’s a strong need to fix the specs, but we’ll benefit from a time where we explicitly want just two things: high quality and rest.
+A “spec freeze” would also allow us to shift some attention to learning and teaching standards.

 Someday, let’s take a break.